cloudfoundry/cf-for-k8s/docs/deploy.md

       ```console
       ytt -f config -f ${TMP_DIR}/cf-values.yml > ${TMP_DIR}/cf-for-k8s-rendered.yml
       ```
       > cf-for-k8s uses [ytt](https://github.com/k14s/ytt) to create and maintain reusable YAML templates.
-You can visit the ytt [playground](https://get-ytt.io/) to learn more about it's templating features.
+You can visit the ytt [playground](https://get-ytt.io/) to learn more about its templating features.
       > In the above command, `ytt` can take a folder e.g. `config` or file via `-f`.
 See all options by running `ytt help`.

       ii.
 Install using `kapp` and pass the above K8s configuration file
       ```console
       kapp deploy -a cf -f ${TMP_DIR}/cf-for-k8s-rendered.yml -y
       ```
-      > cf-for-k8s uses [kapp](https://github.com/k14s/kapp) to manage it's lifecycle. `kapp` will first show you a list of resources it plans to install on the cluster and then will attempt to install those resources. `kapp` will not exit untill all resources are installed and their status is running.
+      > cf-for-k8s uses [kapp](https://github.com/k14s/kapp) to manage its lifecycle. `kapp` will first show you a list of resources it plans to install on the cluster and then will attempt to install those resources. `kapp` will not exit untill all resources are installed and their status is running.
 See all options by running `kapp help`.

    Once you run the command, it should take about 10 minutes depending on your cluster bandwidth, size. `kapp` will provide updates on pending resource creations in the cluster and will wait until all resources are created and running.
 Here is a sample snippet from `kapp` output: